Retail store guide: Why science says you should play music in your business

 “What kind of mood do you want the customers to be in when they enter your store?
 With the right music, you can create that feeling the moment they enter the store” – Jasmine Moradi

 People won’t feel harmonious.
 They’ll be so stressed that they won’t even see the products.
-This means they won’t linger, and that means you’ll lose out on so-called ‘add sales’.
-They’ll quickly buy the flower they want and then get out of there fast.
+This means they won’t linger, and that means you’ll lose out on add sales.
+They’ll quickly buy the flower they want and then head out fast.

 "The longer you stay in a store, the more likely it is that you’ll discover new products" Moradi says.

-Looking forward, Moradi says that most of the knowledge on music in retail remains unchartered.
+Moradi says that most of the knowledge on music in retail remains uncharted.
 We are merely at the beginning.

-"I think one fascinating frontier is to create compensatory shopping decisions by playing the right music.
-It’s a well-known fact that you buy more when you are a little sad to cheer yourself up.
+"One fascinating frontier is to create compensatory shopping decisions by playing the right music.
+It’s a fact that you buy more when you are a little sad to cheer yourself up.
 Can you boost sales by playing melancholy music?
 This is an exciting field, but so far very little research has been made" Moradi says.

 Jasmine Moradi’s Tips For Music in Retail Stores

-- Don’t stand still.
-It’s not enough to have one soundtrack.
+Don’t stand still.
 Unlike a logo that can be around for years, you’ve got to keep refreshing your playlists so that the music keeps matching your brand’s emotional values.